nhrones/Utilities/Builder/readme.md

 ```
 Once installed, just enter **_build_**, from the root of a project.
 With the above configuration, you should see a new _bundle.js_ in the ./dist/ folder.

+## Note:
+after Deno install, and the first use in a project, you can edit the initial _./vscode/dev.json/_ file to customize it for your project.
+This cfg will then be used each time you call _build_ in the project root.